Viator Reservation System API (1.0)

 Booking API

-The Booking API enables suppliers to receive Booking requests from Viator systems in real time.
-A successful request will create the booking in the supplier's system and return a success message to Viator systems which will confirm the booking directly to the customer.
-Each API call is always for a single booking only.
+The Booking API (v1.0) enables reservations systems to receive Booking requests from Viator systems in real time.
+A successful request will create the booking in the reservaton system and return a success message to Viator systems which will confirm the booking directly to the customer.
+Each API request is always for a single booking.

 Request Body schema: